SzymonKubica/usb-converter-qmk/README.md

 You need to pick the [converter/usb_usb/leonardo](https://config.qmk.fm/#/converter/usb_usb/leonardo/LAYOUT_all) keyboard type.

-Once you define the keymap, you can save it down as json so that it can be restored in the web UI in the future (in case want to tweak it further).
+Once you define the keymap, save it down as json so that it can be compiled locally.

-You can also use the QMK UI to compile the keymap and get the `.hex` file that can be directly flashed onto the Arduino.

-## Customizing the converter capabilities
+### Customizing the converter capabilities

 You can customize the `usb_usb` converter capabilities by modifying the files:
 ```